 In addition to choosing among seating styles and leathers — including less expensive, partially synthetic "bonded leathers" — you can decide whether you want the row to be straight or curved.
 While black, brown, and burgundy leathers are typical — and a good choice for spill resistance — options exist for those who want to make a visual statement (think fire-engine-red leather).
 Stand-alone seats with built-in cupholders are also available.

 Accoutrements include standard and lighted cupholders, iPad/tablet holders, armrest storage, removable swivel tray tables, and LED lighting that creates a low-key glow under the seats for the ultimate theater experience.
-A few companies offer massage and heating options!
+A few companies offer massage and heating options, and some chairs will even move in tandem with the motion on screen!
 Sports fans can even get the logos of their favorite teams custom-embroidered on seat back pillows.

 Sectional sofas are an ideal option for casual media rooms and spaces that lend themselves to a warm, homey feel.
 You can choose from a wide variety of styles, leathers, fabrics and seating configurations.